GHanush/ChoiceAdaptationModels_NHB/Exp1/domval/README.md

 Follow steps in file 'launch_task'

 ## Run time
-The running time per model per participant is approximately X minutes.
+The running time per model per participant is approximately X minutes on a "normal" desktop computer.